Islam and Sikhism

-Islam is an Abrahamic religion founded in the Arabian Peninsula, while Sikhism is a monotheistic religion founded in the Punjab region of the Indian subcontinent.
-Islam means 'submission to God'.
+Islam is an Abrahamic religion founded in the Arabian Peninsula, while Sikhism is an Indian religion founded in the Punjab region of the Indian subcontinent.
+Islam means 'submission to god'.
+Sikhism, despite its monotheism, is categorised by hardline Muslims scholars as kafir mushrikun due to rejection of Islamic prophecy by Sikhism.

 The word Sikh is derived from a word meaning 'disciple', or one who learns.

-Sikhs believe that the 'creator and creation are one and the same thing', Muslims on the other hand, disagree.
-Muslims believe God and his attributes are separate from creation and he is not like the creation in any way whatsoever.
-Muslims believe God exists without a place.
+Sikhs believe that the 'creator and creation are one and the same thing'.
+Most Muslims, on the other hand, believe God is separate and distinct from his creation.
 Islam believes that Muhammad was the last prophet, to whom the Quran was revealed by God in the 7th century CE.
 Sikhism was founded in the 15th century CE by Guru Nanak.
-Guru Granth Sahib is the scripture followed by Sikhs as "The Living Guru".
+Guru Granth Sahib is the scripture followed by Sikhs as "The Living Guru."

 In Islam, the legal system based on the Quran and the Sunnah is known as Sharia; there is no such legal system mentioned in Guru Granth Sahib.
 Daily prayers are one of the pillars of Islam, and they are mandatory for all Muslims.
 Baptized Sikhs read the five banis as part of their daily routine, Nitnem.
 Islam requires annual zakah (alms giving) by Muslims.
 Kirat Karna (doing an honest livelihood — earning honestly without any sort of corruption); Naam Japna (to chant and meditate on Naam, read and follow "The One"); and Vand Chhako (selfless service [sewa] and sharing with others) are fundamental to Sikhism given by Guru Nanak Dev Ji.
-Pilgrimage (to Mecca) is an important part of Islam, while Sikhs make pilgrimage to Sri Harmandir Sahib in Amritsar.
+The Hajj is a religious pilgrimage to Mecca that is an important part of Islam, while Sikhs do not believe in pilgrimages.
+However, many Sikhs do frequently travel to Harmandir Sahib in Amritsar.

 There has been a history of constructive influence and conflict between Islam and Sikhism.
-The Sikh scripture Guru Granth Sahib includes teachings from Muslims, namely saints (Baba Farid), a Muslim of the Chishti Sufi order and Kabir.
+The Sikh scripture Guru Granth Sahib includes teachings from Muslims, namely Baba Farid and Kabir.